DOC's Tititea/Mt Aspiring National Park Visitor Centre in Wānaka runs an annual ballot system for hunters wishing to hunt during the roar period.

 The ballot ensures hunters have access to an area with the knowledge that only one hunting party will be present in each of the blocks for a seven day period.

-2025 roar application will be posted on website by Tuesday 1 October 2024.
+2026 roar application will be posted on this page by Wednesday 1 October 2025.

 There are 50 blocks available for allocation each roar.
 These are limited to one party per block for each seven-day period.